Qymh/vue-router-invoke-webpack-plugin/README.md

 ## Strong Lint

-As the title of our repository shows.This is also a lint plugin.
+In a multiplayer environment.Everyone has their own naming conventions

-Whatever the file you named.
+To a common format, Whatever the file you named.

 - `upperCamelCase` SomeName
 - `hyphenate` some-name